tjluoma/flycutmonitor/README.md

-saveflycut
+flycutmonitor
 ==========

-Shell script and launchd plist to save your pasteboard
+Shell script and launchd plist to save your pasteboard whenever Flycut saves a new clipboard

 ## !
 NOTE !